onives/tic-tac-toe/README.md

 # Installations

-Rspec:
+Install dependencies
-  - gem install rspec
+  - gem install bundler
+  - bundle install [installs all dependencies listed in the Gemfile]

 To initialize rspec within the project
   - rspec --init